 New-to-me Films Watched:

 I never got around to reviewing Arbitrage, but I might still do that as a Rental Pick post.
 It’s a pretty good drama with Richard Gere in top form.
 Great performances from Susan Sarandon & Brit Marling as his wife & daughter.
-I should have my reviews of MUD and Shadow Dancer hopefully next week.
+I was very impressed by MUD and Shadow Dancer.
 Two very different dramas but both featured strong performances and kind of a minimalistic-but-efficient script and direction.
 Both are quite emotionally-charged where the real special effects are the taut writing and top notch acting.
 I miss seeing Clive Owen on screen, the last film I saw him in was Gertrude & Gelhorne on the plane last December.

 Oh, I also watched a few episodes of Shark Week from Discovery Channel.
 I didn’t realize Netflix has them but we were actually looking for some Documentaries to watch but ended up watching a couple episodes of The Great White Invasion episodes.
 Fascinating stuff but pretty gory as well as they did re-enactments of people who got attacked in various parts of the world.